evocellnet/int3dInterfaces/README.md

 ##Other organisms

 So far, the pipeline has not been adapted to run different organisms.
 By default, it runs yeast.
-You can select other organisms by updating the content of the variables `INT3URL` and `FILELISTPAGE` on the `Makefile`.
-It's as easy as substite `yeast` by the organism of interest.
+You can select other organisms by adding `ORGANISM=ecoli` (if you fancy running it on E. coli) at the end of each `make` command that you invoke.
 Remember to `make clean` before running a new organism.

 The list of current organisms includes: